These content marketing tips have helped us grow our clients’ traffic values by over $85 million — every year.

 Internal promotion options include:

-• Internal linking in prominent places
+- Internal linking in prominent places

-• Social media
+- Social media

-• Email list
+- Email list

-• Newsletter
+- Newsletter

-• Webinar
+- Webinar

 External promotion options include:

-• Manual outreach
+- Manual outreach

-• Guest posts
+- Guest posts

-• Broken link building
+- Broken link building

 However, it’s worth noting that you may need to tweak your content depending on how you promote it, to make sure your promotion is tailored to each individual audience.

-For more information on the best external strategies to implement your business, check out our post on link building strategies.
+For more information on the best external strategies to implement in your business, check out our post on link building strategies.

-19. Make Sure Your Content is Accessible
+19. Make Sure Your Content Is Accessible

 Making your content accessible is just good business.
 Not only does Google take accessibility into consideration when determining rankings, but you can also risk losing potential customers if your content isn’t easily understood by all potential audiences.

-Accessibility best practices include using large and highly contrasted copy, descriptive alternative text on all images, proper content hierarchy, captions or transcriptions for all video content and a blog with a great UX.
+Accessibility best practices include using large and highly contrasted copy, descriptive alternative text on all images, proper content hierarchy, captions, or transcriptions for all video content and a blog with a great UX.

-Making These Tips for Content Marketing Work For Your Business
+Making These Tips for Content Marketing Work for Your Business

 Truth be told, you don’t need to follow every single one of our content marketing tips to see growth for your business.

-No matter if you’re B2B content strategy is brand new or a B2C company that’s been around for ages, the key to successful marketing is to focus on just a few content strategies and do them really well.
+No matter if your B2B content strategy is brand new or a B2C company that’s been around for ages, the key to successful marketing is to focus on just a few content strategies and do them really well.

 Need help determining what content marketing strategies to focus on to skyrocket your growth?